 L08 Classics 347C Ancient Philosophy

 An examination of the high-water marks of philosophy in ancient Greece and Rome, focusing primarily on Plato and Aristotle.
-A wide range of philosophical problems are discussed, including the nature of the good life, the justification of knowledge, and the ultimate nature of mind and world.
-Attention is paid to how these problems unfolded in their historical context and to how the ancient treatments of them compare to contemporary efforts.
-Prerequisites: one course in Philosophy at the 100 or 200 level, or permission of the instructor.
+A wide range of philosophical problems will be discussed, including the nature of the good life, the justification of knowledge, and the ultimate nature of mind and world.
+Attention will be paid to how these problems unfolded in their historical context and to how the ancient treatments of them compare to contemporary efforts.
+Prerequisites: one course in Philosophy at the 100 or 200-level, or permission of the instructor.

 Same as L30 Phil 347C

 Credit 3 units.
-A&S IQ: HUM, LCD Art: HUM BU: ETH EN: H
+A&S IQ: HUM, LCD Arch: HUM Art: HUM BU: ETH EN: H

 View Sections